-The way you see the essence of the service depends upon the approach you take to create it and the criteria for evaluating the results.
+The way you see the essence of the digital product depends upon the approach you take to create it and the criteria for evaluating the results.
 We posed this question to many people, and below we identify the most popular answers.

-Let's imagine that, based on these options, we are trying to create a perfect service and not worry about the details.
+Let's imagine that, based on these options, we are trying to create a perfect financial product and not worry about the details.

 The first option is interface design and appeal.
 In this case, we will try to create something spectacular, attractive and memorable, a feast for the eyes.
 But will it help our users?

 The second option is functionality.
 Then we must create the most technologically advanced service ─ artificial intelligence worth billions of dollars that is capable of providing any functionality on demand.
 But will it help to develop our business with such ROI?

 And finally, the information, in this case, our service, should be a real encyclopedia, with tons of text written by the most intelligent people on the planet.
 But will it be simple and clear enough for our customers?